Axalta Coating Systems Ltd. (AXTA) Shares Up Despite Recent Market Volatility

 Citigroup gave a rating of “Buy” to AXTA, setting the target price at $35.19 in the report published on January 30th of the current year.

-Volatility was left at 2.76%, however, over the last 30 days, the volatility rate increased by 3.21%, as shares sank -3.86% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +10.85% upper at present.
+Volatility was left at 2.78%, however, over the last 30 days, the volatility rate increased by 2.68%, as shares surge +0.18% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.58% upper at present.

 Insider Trading